decentraland/documentation/content/creator/sdk7/media/video-playing.md

 {{< hint warning >}}
 **📔 Note**: Keep in mind that streaming video demands a significant effort from the player's machine.
 For this reason, we recommend never having more than one video stream displayed at a time per scene.
 Videos are also not played if the player is standing on a different scene.
 Also avoid streaming videos that are in very high resolution, don't use anything above _HD_.

+It's also ideal to play videos on Basic (unlit) materials, to reduce the performance load.
 {{< /hint >}}

 ## Show a video